-The dates of employment at CRB for the summer of 20123 are June 17 thru August 15th.
+The dates of employment at CRB for the summer of 2017 are June 19th thru August 17th.
+Specialty staffs will be required to arrive in camp earlier due to specialized trainning.
+Your supervisor will be in direct contact with you.
 Our staff members are expected to spend the entire season at camp including the week of training before the campers arrive.

 If I can't be there for the entire summer, can I still work at camp?

 When prospective staff members have academic schedule conflicts, like high school graduation or summer semester college requirements, we sometimes are able to work out arrangements for them to still work at camp.
 Likewise, if one has to leave during the summer for a family commitment, it may be possible for to use days-off to do so with the director's approval.
 All of these issues are handled on an individual basis.

 Yes, and it's easy too.
 There are two laundry rooms available for staff use.
 The machines cost $1 per wash and $1 per dry.
 Change, in quarters, is available for purchase in the staff lounge.

 Will I be the only new person on staff?